miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 (1) You will have to design an original survey to measure the incidence of a phenomenon of your choice.
 You will then have to collect responses to your survey (in a modality of your choice: face-to-face or via web-questionnaires, for which you can use the [surveymonkey](https://www.surveymonkey.com) service) and record answers in a .csv file.
 The 1,000 report should include: (1) a synthesis of the research puzzle/measurement problem that the original survey tackles; (2) a thorough description of the survey protocol (survey items; section order; sampling; delivery; representativeness); (3) the validation of the key survey items; (4) the presentation of key descriptive results (with a discussion of how survey error was dealt with).

 (2) You will have to scrape tweets from 2 politicians of your choice and carry out either a sentiment analysis or a topic model analysis, on the basis of a research question of your choosing.
 The 1,000 words report will include (a) a section describing/justifying the choice of research question and describing the text data scraped; (b) a section where the text mining method is presented, and (c) a section where the results from the comparison are presented (with visualisations and/or numerical summaries).

-You will need to submit your R script together with the report (the R script does not count towards the word limit).
+For both assessments, [R Markdown](http://rmarkdown.rstudio.com) will need to be used to generate the reports.
+The snippets of R code will not count towards the word limit.

 ### Requirements

 You need to have installed the most up-to-date versions of [R](https://www.r-project.org) and  [RStudio](https://rstudio.com/products/rstudio/download/)

 Some prior knowledge of R and [R Markdown](http://rmarkdown.rstudio.com) is a must, make sure you understand the language basics (packages, objects/vectors, core functions and vector + basic data management operations), and that you know how to trouble-shoot errors and install packages.
+We will cover R Markdown in class as well, since assessments will need to be submitted using R Markdown.

 **Introductory Resources - R**:

 * R Manual: [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf)

 * Adler, Joseph.
 2009.
 R in a Nutshell.
 A Desktop Quick Reference.
 O’Reilly